 An example Story definition of done would look like this.

-- All story should have automated acceptance test.
+- All stories should have automated acceptance test.

 - The story should have working code supported by unit test that provide around 60 – 70 percent coverage.